FlorinAndrei/WeatherStation/README.md

 ### Arduino

 The Arduino dialect of C++.
 Simply read data and present it to serial output.
 Other than that, do as little as possible - move fast and save CPU cycles.
 To capture noise, the Fast Fourier Transform is unavoidable (and quite compute-heavy).
+[This is the code](/nano33/nano33.ino).

 The main loop runs several times each second, gathering metrics from sensors each time.